valantic/vue-template/README.md

 #### get*

 Add the `get` prefix to all getters.
-This way it's clear in the component, that the used value is comming from Pinia.
+This way it's clear in the component, that the used value is coming from Pinia.

 #### set*